padzak/shop/README.md

 1. Shouldn't user session be checked not to be null?
 2. Database access optimization - Shouldn't we limit the database access?
 Several calls seems to be at least doubled without a valid reason.
 3. Is fetching user data within checkout.js getServerSideProps() safe?

+# yup-phone

+Check why it's not working in components/cart/shipping